githubpartners/microsoft-learn/github/analyze-code-using-codeql/includes/1-introduction.md

 Imagine that you continue to be a senior developer at a start-up company specializing in health care software.
 You will need to understand the various configuration options.
 You will also need to know how to implement and maintain a code scanning pipeline to assist other developers at your company in configuring and deploying code scanning correctly.

-In this module, you will learn about integrating with code scanning, set up code scanning with GitHub Actions, use the CodeQL command-line interface (CLI), and understand what hardware resources to use with CodeQL.

 ## Learning objectives

 By the end of this module, you will be able to: